pramis/pramissubedi.github.io/_posts/2024-01-15-welcome-to-my-blog.md

 ---
 layout: post
 title: "Welcome to My Blog"
-date: 2024-01-15 10:00:00 -0000
+date: 2025-06-15 10:00:00 -0000
 categories: [personal, meta]
 excerpt: "A fresh start with a new design and some thoughts on what's to come."
 ---

 # Welcome to My Blog

 After spending way too much time tweaking themes and color schemes, I'm excited to finally launch this space where I can share my thoughts on technology, development, and life.
+This summer I am working on

 ## What Changed